ceford/cefjdemos-data-jdm-help-en/articles/privacy/privacy-options.md

 ## Description

-Default options to set up the number of days (from 1 to 29 days) to consider a request as urgent.
-It shows a notification in the Privacy Dashboard screen when there are requests older than the specified number of days.
-The default setting is 14 days.
+The *Privacy: Options* page is used to set the number of days to consider a request as urgent.

 ### Common Elements